rayxis/w6-Weather-Forecast/README.md

 It starts off by pulling language data, which has been stored in a JavaScript file (./assets/js/languages.js), and API key (./assets/js/secret.js) for use with OpenWeatherMap's API.
 The script will then check if any cache is available.

-The script pulls location data from the API server, and reorganizes the returned objects into a more structured object.
+The script pulls location data from the API server, and reorganizes the returned objects into a more structured object that can be worked with for the purposes of the application.
+The script organizes location, current weather and forecast data within the same object, to make it easier for organizational purposes.
+Each location object (and weather/forecast item therein) has several functions which make loading data easier, completing conversions from imperial to metric or "scientific" (Kelvin, with a metric twist).

-The script organizes location, current weather and forecast data within the same object, and each object is stored in an array, which is cached in localStorage whenever any changes or updates are made.
+The objects are stored in an array, which is cached in localStorage whenever any changes or updates are made.
+Settings are also cached in localStorage, which will help user preferences to persist beyond the current session.
+These settings include language preference, and unit measurement preference.
+Because you cannot store functions in a stringified object, care has been taken to ensure that functions are added separate from object creation in order to make rebuilding (adding the functions again) an easier process.

 ## Installation